dmikushin/xxd_embed/README.md

 Embed resources into binary with XXD and CMake in a cross-platform way (Linux, Windows and Mac support).

+XXD converts the data file into a C array, which is slow to compile for large files, due to the way how compiler represents the array internally.
+In order to embed large files, please use [res_embed](https://github.com/dmikushin/res_embed.git) instead.

 ## Example

 1. Add this xxd project to your CMake project as a submodule: